lomtjjz/bdslib/readme.md

 ---

-Note: The entire repository is licensed under LGPLv3 license.
+Note: The bdslib is licensed under LGPLv3 license.
 For more information visit <https://www.gnu.org/licenses/>